bmurrtech/how-to-homelab/how-to_neoxa_node.md

   - This confirms that the NEOX test amount was sent correctly.
 - After confirming the test funds were correctly sent, **proceed with sending the full 1,000,000 amount** by repeating the prior step but inputting `1,000,000` instead.

-## Step 5: Obtain Your Transaction ID
+## Step 5: Obtain Your Unique Parameters for Smartnode Creation
 - **Find your unique Transaction ID** from the GUI by following these steps:
   - Navigate to **"Transactions"** in the Neoxa Core Wallet.
   - **Double-click the most recent transaction** to open its details.